MarcoTarasco/ZFBONE/README.md

 **How to use it**

 Simply drag/open an image in Fiji and press the corresponded icon.
-The user will be asked to first draw the region of interest (i.e. the fish head) and then a second region of interest (i.e. the operculum).
+The user will be asked to draw the first region of interest (i.e. the fish head) and then the second region of interest (i.e. the operculum).
-In case one ROI is missing the macro will stop and wait for it to proceed.
+In case one ROI is missing the macro will stop and wait for the missign ROI to proceed.

-The macro needs an open image to start the process.
-It will allert the user in case was open the wrong image

 ###### OPERCULUM ASSAY BATCH MODE ![](icons/zebrafish_operculum_batch_mode.jpg)
+This macro uses the same principles and fuction of the operculum assay.
+The only difference is that by cliking on the *operculum assay batch mode* the user will be asked to open the directory containing the images to be analyzed and it will start automatically opening one by one.
+How to use the macro and the output are complitely the same of the *operculum assay*.
+In the case the user stops analysing the images and re-open the same folder afterwards, the macro will recognize the images that were already analized and it will restart from the last image that was not analyzed.

 ***
 ###### SCALES ASSAY ![](icons/Scales_assay_logo.jpg)